ChuckBV/ms-now-ppo-kairomone-2017-2yr/README.md

 Repository: https://github.com/chuckbv/ms-now-ppo-kairomone-2017-2yr

 ## Overview

+###Supports the paper:
+Burks CS, Higbee BS, and Beck JR. 2020.
+Traps and Attractants for Monitoring Navel Orangeworm (Lepidoptera: Pyralidae) in the Presence of Mating Disruption.
+J. Econ.
+Entomol.
+(Accepted for publication)

+see "./doc/toz363.pdf"

 Experiments between 2017 and 2019 compared PPO and kairomone blend, examined effect of trap type on PPO effectiveness, and examined sex ratio.
 Experiments
 included: